 - Add pancetta and crushed red pepper, and continue to sauté, stirring until the pancetta is fully cooked for about 2 to 3 minutes.

 - Add in the peas and salt.
 Sauté peas for about 2 minutes, until peas are completely defrosted and all the flavors infuse together.
 Finally, pour in the water and a splash of vegetable broth.
 Then cover with a large lid.
 Simmer on low-medium heat for about 15 minutes.
-Turn off heat.
+Turn off the heat.

 - Meantime, in a large pot of boiling water, add 1 teaspoon of salt to the water.
-Add the spaghetti or your favorite gluten-free pasta to the boiling water and cook the pasta to "al-dente," about 5 to 6 minutes.
+Add the spaghetti or your favorite gluten-free pasta to the boiling water and cook the pasta to "al-dente," for about 5 to 6 minutes.

 - When the pasta is ready, using a large spaghetti fork, grab the spaghetti and transfer it into the skillet with the peas mixture.